-[F]412.6.7.1 (New), [F]412.6.7.2 (New) (classified) locations [F]412.6.7.2 "Class I (classified) locations' classification require hangers and remove current language with finishing.
+[F]412.6.7.1 (New), [F]412.6.7.2 (New) (classified) locations, [F]412.6.7.2 "Class I, (classified) locations' classification require hangers and remove current language with finishing.
 Cost Impact: Will no construction.
-This re- of construction as the "Class I, Division I hazardous ," and adds new section , Division 2 hazardous " to clarify how the occupancy ments are to apply to these contradictions created in the h regard MAQs and spray of increase the cost of vision will decrease the cost e paint hangar will not need to Group H-2 occupancy.
-YES (Select Crit Florida Specific Need: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) NO: No Action N leeded TAC Cmsn. a. b. c.
-Others (Explain ☐ def ı): abcdef Others (Explain): Overlappin provisions lg G31-16 [F] 412.6.3, [F] 412.6.4 revises section [F] 4 aircraft paint hangar storage provisions w classifying hazardou Section 307.1 and re application of Interna International Building Cost Impact: Will no construction.
-Approv construction for facili flammable and comb Same as cha between 2013 and 2018 IBC 5 ĬBC
+This revorts construction as the Class I, Division I hazardous and adds new section Division 2 hazardous to clarify how the occupancy ments are to apply to these contradictions created in the regard MAQs and spray at increase the cost of vision will decrease the cost e paint hangar will not need to Group H-2 occupancy.
+YES (Select Criteri orida Specific Need: NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Overla on Needed TAC Cmsn.
+G31-16 [F] 412.6.3, [F] 412.6.4 revises section [F] 41 aircraft paint hangar storage provisions will classifying hazardous Section 307.1 and reapplication of Internal International Building Cost Impact: Will not construction.
+Approvious construction for faciliflammable and combined in the combined of the construction for faciliflammable and combined in the combined in the construction for faciliflammable and combined in the construction for facilification facilification for facilification for facilification facilification facilificati Same as character between 2018 and 2018 IBC 5 IBC

-YES (Select Criteri orida Specific Need: NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. b. c. d. e. f.
-Others (Explain): NO: No Action Neede Cmsn.
-G40-16 3306.2 requirement for overh debris to protect pede The code change wa Committee.
-The mod clarifies the intent and line with the current to Cost Impact: Will in construction.
-This p for overhead protection d uses wording that is more in ext. crease the cost of roposal adds a requirement on of construction debris to in private property, which may Same as cha between 201 and 2018 IBC 5 IBC YES (Select Criteri orida Specific Need: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. b. c. d. e. f.
-Others (Explain): NO: No Action Neede Cmsn.
+TAC Action Accommodate Flo YES (Select Criter a. b. c.
+Others (Explain): NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Needed Overlapping provisions TAC Cmsn.
+G40-16 3306.2 requirement for overl debris to protect ped The code change wa Committee.
+The model clarifies the intent and line with the current to the construction.
+This part of the coverhead protection. d uses wording that is more in text. crease the cost of proposal adds a requirement on of construction debris to proposal private property, which may Same as cha between 201 and 2018 IBC 5 IBC YES (Select Criteri orida Specific Need: NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Needed Overlapping provisions TAC Cmsn.